Gary Holt (guitarist): Career

+Growing up Holt was the youngest of six kids, his older brothers were all into hard rock and introduced him to bands such as Black Sabbath, Montrose, Lynyrd Skynyrd, and Mahogany Rush.
+He later discovered bands such as Judas Priest, Iron Maiden, and the Scorpions.

 Exodus

-After guitarist Tim Agnello left Exodus in 1981, Holt joined the band and has been the main songwriter and the most senior member of the group ever since.
+Holt began playing guitar at the age of 17, and just six months later after guitarist Tim Agnello left Exodus in 1981, he joined the band and has been the main songwriter and the most senior member of the group ever since.
 Following Kirk Hammett's 1983 departure from Exodus to join Metallica, Holt kept the band going and for many years, he and Rick Hunolt were referred to as the Exodus' "H-Team" guitar players.
 Holt is the only member of Exodus who has played on every album.

+Holt has served as the bands main lyricist throughout the band’s tenure but sometimes shares duties with the bands vocalist Rob Dukes and Steve Souza.

 Slayer

+Holt performing with Slayer in Kyiv in March 2011.
+This was his first show in Europe with the band.

 On February 12, 2011, it was announced that Holt would be temporarily filling in for Jeff Hanneman in the band Slayer.
-Holt also played with Slayer for the Big 4 Concert in Indio, California on April 23, 2011, as well as Fun Fun Fun Fest in Austin, Texas on November 6, 2011.
+He was present for several of their tours that year, including the co-headlining European Carnage Tour with Megadeth.
+Holt also played with Slayer for the Big 4 concert (with Metallica, Megadeth and Anthrax) in Indio, California on April 23, 2011, as well as Fun Fun Fun Fest in Austin, Texas on November 6, 2011.
 Holt was later confirmed to be a permanent member of Slayer, following Hanneman's death on May 2, 2013, and stayed with the band until their split, following the conclusion of their 2018–2019 farewell tour.
 He also recorded guitar tracks on Slayer's 2015 album Repentless, but did not have any writing contributions on the album, except for guitar solos.
+Holt returned to Slayer in 2024, when the band began touring again.